kweharmony/kweharmony/README.md

 **Live demo:** [salpa.vercel.app](https://salpa.vercel.app/)

 No file size limits, no watermarks, completely free.
 Just drag, convert, download.

-### MindeSync
-An AI-powered transcription service that turns messy audio recordings into clean, searchable text.
-Made it specifically for students who need to process lectures and notes quickly.

-- React + TypeScript for that smooth frontend experience
-- FastAPI backend because Python is just nice to work with
-- PostgreSQL for reliable data storage
-- Whisper & Gemini for the AI magic
-- All wrapped up in Docker

-### Railway Ticket Sales System
-A full-featured database management system with proper access control.
-Built this to understand how large-scale transactional systems work.

-- 31-table PostgreSQL schema (yeah, it got complex)
-- Role-based permissions for different user types
-- Handles concurrent transactions smoothly

 ### [University Timetable](https://github.com/kweharmony/university-timetable)
 Simple schedule tracker.